How to Export WooCommerce Orders to CSV, Excel, or XML

 - Order Line Title: Every product in an order is a line item.
 The Line Title is the product name.

-The Items section has several subsections where you can find all information related to the products contained in the exported orders: Product Data, Taxonomies, Custom Fields, Attributes, and Advanced.
+The Items section has several subsections where you can find all information related to the products contained in WooCommerce orders: Product Data, Taxonomies, Custom Fields, Attributes, and Advanced.

 The following is a list of the important, most commonly used fields.
 Read more about these fields and others in our walkthrough on how to export WooCommerce products.